PrzeChoj/gips/README.md

 (number_of_observations <- nrow(Z)) # 4 < 6, so n < p
 #> [1] 4

-# calculate the covariance matrix from the data:
+# Calculate the covariance matrix from the data:
 S <- (t(Z) %*% Z) / number_of_observations

 # Make the gips object out of data: